What to Do at Phuket Sunday Walking Street Market?

 The Phuket Street Market brings the Indy Market concept to a whole new level in Thalang road.
 This beautiful old street is very proud to be the first road on the entire island free of any of those ugly electric cables usually hanging like a giant inextricable mess.

-Starting from Thepkasattri Road and stretching all the way to Phuket Road, all the Sino Portuguese houses along Thalang road are lit with ever changing colors adding to the festive mood.
+Starting from Thepkasattri Road and stretching all the way to Phuket Road, all the Sino-Portuguese houses along Thalang Road are lit with ever-changing colours adding to the festive mood.
 On each side and in the middle of this now busy street you’ll find food, ice creams, drinks.

 Enjoy some of the street performances, music or dancing but don’t forget to give a little something to keep the place alive.
-We saw that many people enjoy some of the fun or even take photos and just walk away, so be generous: what is small money for you but might mean a lot to the young artists 🙂
+We saw that many people enjoy some of the fun or even take photos and walk away, so be generous: what is small money for you but might mean a lot to the young artists 🙂

-The Phuket Street Market is open every Sunday from 4 pm to 10 pm on Thalang Road, right in the middle of town….
+The Phuket Street Market is open every Sunday from 4 pm to 10 pm on Thalang Road, right in the middle of town.
 Have fun!